-If the establishment sells food or beverages for on premises consumption, the business must con with all requirements as specified in the DPH protocols for restaurants or other food establishme including the requirement to create a designated outdoor dining area that is physically separate for the family entertainment activities.
-Contactless payment systems are in place or, if not feasible, payment systems are sanitized regularly.
-Describe: Customers are encouraged to bring their own equipment (e.g., batting helmets, bats, cart helmets, suits and gloves, golf clubs, etc.).
-If equipment is rented, it is disinfected before it is issued to custor and after it is returned by customers.
-Self-service item selection areas for activities are closed (e.g., or helmets accessible on racks).
-Customers and employees have access to hand sanitizer dispensers throughout the outdoor area, including in the activity areas, at entrances and exits and customer service areas.
-Customers are encouraged to wash hands and/or use hand sanitizer before and after using equipment.
-Common and high traffic area such as customer waiting areas and lobbies and areas of ingress an egress, and frequently touched objects and surfaces (e.g., counters, credit card machines, coin operate and cash redemption machines, vending machines, handrails, ATM pin pads, etc.) are disinfected on a hourly basis during business hours using EPA approved disinfectants following the manufacturer instructions for use.
-Terminals, desks, and help counters are equipped with proper sanitation products, including hand sanitizer and disinfectant wipes.
+- Outdoor dining areas are closed.
+If the establishment sells food or beverages, it may continue to do sell food and beverages via take-out, drive-thru, or delivery.
+The business must comply with all requirements as specified in the DPH protocols for restaurants or other food establishments. - □ Contactless payment systems are in place or, if not feasible, payment systems are sanitized regularly.
+Describe: - Customers are encouraged to bring their own equipment (e.g., batting helmets, bats, cart helmets, cart suits and gloves, golf clubs, etc.).
+If equipment is rented, it is disinfected before it is issued to customers and after it is returned by customers.
+Self-service item selection areas for activities are closed (e.g., bats or helmets accessible on racks). - Customers and employees have access to hand sanitizer dispensers throughout the outdoor area, including in the activity areas, at entrances and exits and customer service areas.
+Customers are encouraged to wash hands and/or use hand sanitizer before and after using equipment. - Common and high traffic area such as customer waiting areas and lobbies and areas of ingress and egress, and frequently touched objects and surfaces (e.g., counters, credit card machines, coin operated and cash redemption machines, vending machines, handrails, ATM pin pads, etc.) are disinfected on an hourly basis during business hours using EPA approved disinfectants following the manufacturer's instructions for use. - □ Terminals, desks, and help counters are equipped with proper sanitation products, including hand sanitizer and disinfectant wipes.

 Wherever feasible, disposable or single-use items are offered.
 This could include scorecards, pencils, etc. If disposable items cannot be provided, properly disinfect items before and after customer use.

-Customer activity areas (e.g., tables, chairs, touch screens, etc.) are thoroughly cleaned and disinfected after every use with EPA-approved disinfectants following the manufacturer's instructions for use.
-All workspaces and items that are frequently touched (e.g., working surfaces, time clocks, copy machines, keys, cleaning equipment, gaming machinery, etc.) by employees is disinfected between shifts or between users, whichever is more frequent.
-Public restrooms and handwashing stations are stocked at all times and provide additional soap, paper towels and hand sanitizer.
-Public restrooms are regularly cleaned and disinfected using EPA approved disinfectants and following the manufacturer's instructions for use, on the following schedule: Public drinking water fountains are turned off and have signs informing customers that they are inoperable.
-Employee restrooms are not available for customer use.
-Customers are instructed that they must wear cloth face coverings to be served.
-This applies to a adults and to children over the age of 2.
-Only individuals with chronic respiratory conditions or other medical conditions that make use of a mask hazardous are exempted from this requirement Customers may momentarily remove their face coverings in order to eat or drink.
-Customers arriving at the establishment with children must ensure that their children stay next to a parent, avoid touching any other person or any item that does not belong to them, and are masked if age permits.
-Customer entrances and exits, and other common-space areas are equipped with proper sanitation products, including hand sanitizer, tissues and trash cans.
-Optional - Describe other measures (e.g. encouraging online reservations, incentivizing non-peak visits to the bus siness):
+- □ Customer activity areas (e.g., tables, chairs, touch screens, etc.) are thoroughly cleaned and disinfected after every use with EPA-approved disinfectants following the manufacturer's instructions for use. - □ All workspaces and items that are frequently touched (e.g., working surfaces, time clocks, copy machines, keys, cleaning equipment, gaming machinery, etc.) by employees is disinfected between shifts or between users, whichever is more frequent. - Public restrooms and handwashing stations are stocked at all times and provide additional soap, paper towels and hand sanitizer.
+Public restrooms are regularly cleaned and disinfected using EPA approved disinfectants and following the manufacturer's instructions for use, on the following schedule: - Public drinking water fountains are turned off and have signs informing customers that they are inoperable. - □ Employee restrooms are not available for customer use. - □ Customers are instructed that they must wear cloth face coverings to be served.
+This applies to all adults and to children over the age of 2.
+Only individuals with chronic respiratory conditions or other medical conditions that make use of a mask hazardous are exempted from this requirement.
+Customers may momentarily remove their face coverings in order to eat or drink.

+- Customers arriving at the establishment with children must ensure that their children stay next to a parent, avoid touching any other person or any item that does not belong to them, and are masked if age permits. - □ Customer entrances and exits, and other common-space areas are equipped with proper sanitation products, including hand sanitizer, tissues and trash cans. - Optional Describe other measures (e.g. encouraging online reservations, incentivizing nonpeak visits to the business):